null

 pouring moisture control potting soil

 Top-notch potting mix and raised bed soil may cost more than low-quality versions, but you really get what you pay for.
-Poor quality mixes and soils are often heavy, dense, and poor-draining, making it tough on roots and if roots aren't happy, plants won't flourish.
+Poor quality mixes and soils are often heavy, dense, and poor-draining, making it tough on roots.
+If roots aren't happy, plants won't flourish.

 Speaking of flourishing, another way to keep your plants happy is to begin nourishing them a month after planting with Miracle-Gro® Shake 'n Feed® All Purpose Plant Food.
-Be sure to follow label directions!
+Organic growers may prefer Miracle-Gro Organic™ All Purpose Plant Food, our organic granular plant food.
+Whichever product you choose, be sure to follow label directions!

 For more information on growing your best garden, or the products that can help make that happen, click any of the links below.